-Joe Conlan, a local historian and tour guide, was present at the site and said he was part of a druid circle that said prayers at the area before the remains were moved.
+Joe Conlan, a local historian and tour guide, was present at the site and said he was part of a druid circle that said prayers in the area before the remains were moved.

 “It was decreed that all fires within the kingdom on that night were to be kindled from the Fire of Tlachtga, under the penalty of fine.”

-Dr Davis hopes the discovery will “strengthen the case of more funding” for further excavations, the Meath Chronicle reports.
+Dr. Davis hopes the discovery will “strengthen the case for more funding” for further excavations, the Meath Chronicle reports.